Membership & Volunteer Opportunities

 What does it take to become a member?

 Members are elected by registered Democrats in Orange via an in-person caucus held in January of EVEN years.
-If you want to join, email Jody Dietch.
-The next membership caucus will be held January 4, 2022.
+If you want to join, email Polly Demirjian.
+The last membership caucus was held January 4, 2022.
 See Notice of Democratic Caucus.

 What does being a member involve?